Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 IndexedDb API 3.0 is in a working draft state as of July 2022.
 You can find the spec [here](https://www.w3.org/TR/IndexedDB-3/)

 An IndexedDb storage has two levels; databases (each with a unique name) may contain many object stores (each with a unique name within the database).
 For our use case, we will use a single database with many object stores.
-The term Key Vault “database” throughout this spec will refer to an individual object store.
+The term Wallet “database” throughout this spec will refer to an individual object store.

 ---